ReactTraining/react-broadcast/README.md

 // the string "geo" is important, make sure to read the table below
 // this example to understand why

-// Here's the component that keeps the device's position in state, and class GeoProvider extends React.Component {
+// Here's the component that keeps the device's position in state class GeoProvider extends React.Component {

   state = {